Chocolate Crinkle Cookies

 Yum!

-How to serve Chocolate Crinkle Cookies
+Ways to Enjoy Chocolate Crinkle Cookies

 Generally, I love these cookies most when they are fresh and warm – that way I get to enjoy all the melty chocolate.